 • Your driver’s license or Social Security number

 Be prepared to give the same facts to each insurer so you can make an accurate comparison.

 Also, check out the companies’ customer service records and review each company’s payment options.
 Don’t forget to find out what discounts that you could qualify for, too.

 Discover real-time vehicle values with Auto Tracker.¹

 Now you can instantly monitor vehicle prices in this unprecedented market—to help you make smart money moves.

 3. Contact Your Current Insurer

 Once you’ve picked your new plan and have proof of insurance, contact your previous insurance company to cancel.
-Some insurance companies will penalize you if you cancel before the policy expires, so be sure to keep this in mind.
+Keep in mind that some insurance companies may penalize you if you cancel before the policy expires.

 To be on the safe side, log onto your account and cancel the automatic payments after you’ve ended the old policy.
 Some experts recommend that you put this all in writing and send a letter to your insurer, specifying to cancel the coverage by the agreed-upon date.